What Researchers Did

 What They Found

-Hyperbaric oxygen pretreatment did not improve gastrocnemius muscle morphology or contractile function in mice subjected to 3 hours of ischemia and 48 hours of reperfusion.
+Hyperbaric oxygen pretreatment did not improve gastrocnemius muscle morphology or contractile function in mice subjected to 3 hours of ischaemia and 48 hours of reperfusion.
 While HBO pretreatment did not increase ATP levels in injured tissues, it did lead to a decreased amount of reactive oxygen species accumulation.

 Canadian Relevance